munificent/craftinginterpreters/book/chunks-of-bytecode.md

 To disassemble a chunk, we print a little header (so we can tell *which* chunk we're looking at) and then crank through the bytecode, disassembling each instruction.
 The way we iterate through the code is a little odd.
-Instead of incrementing `i` in the loop, we let `disassembleInstruction()` do it for us.
+Instead of incrementing `offset` in the loop, we let `disassembleInstruction()` do it for us.
 When we call that function, after disassembling the instruction at the given offset, it returns the offset of the *next* instruction.
 This is because, as we'll see later, instructions can have different sizes.